 How to Make Compost

-Now you’re all set up you can start composting your kitchen waste.
-Here’s how to make compost.
+Now you’re all set up you can start composting your kitchen and garden waste.
+Here’s all you need to know:

 For most of the year, you probably won’t have to empty the caddy every day – just when it gets full.
-In our household (of three) we find we empty our caddy into the composter every two to three days, and our kitchen is odour-free.
+In our household (of four) we find we empty our caddy into the composter every other day, and our kitchen is odour-free.
 If you live by yourself you may want to empty it before it gets full to avoid odours, as you will likely be generating less waste.

 In summer, fruit flies can be a problem, so I empty the caddy every day.
 See here for more tips on how to get rid of fruit flies naturally if you find that they become a problem.